percona/pmm-doc/docs/details/develop-checks.md

 supervisorctl tail -f pmm-managed

 ```
-### Function signature
+### Function signature for Advisor checks

 The function signature for PMM 2.27 and later can be **check_context** (docs, context), where docs are lists of docs (one list of dicts for each query).

 ### No query parameter for MongoDB advisors
- The query for Security Checks (developed for PMM 2.26 and older) can also contain a MongoDB query document.
- Advisor checks for PMM 2.27 and later do not yet support a query parameter for MongoDB.
+ Contrary to Security Checks (developed for PMM 2.26 and older) Advisor checks for PMM 2.27 and later do not yet support a query parameter for MongoDB.

 ## Advisor checks versus security checks
 PMM 2.26 and older included a set of security checks grouped under the **Security Threat Tool** option.